MuhammadHussain06/ai-inference-overhead-harness/README.md

 - Model inference pinned to `n_jobs=1`, read back at load *and* re-read after real inference (`nJobsVerified` / `nJobsRuntimeVerified` on `/health`). `OMP_NUM_THREADS`, `OPENBLAS_NUM_THREADS`, `MKL_NUM_THREADS`, `NUMEXPR_NUM_THREADS` are pinned to 1 and asserted from `/health` each rep — `n_jobs` alone does not constrain the BLAS layer beneath it.
 - CPU governor and per-core frequency sampled at both ends of every repetition to `env_trace_log.txt`, so mid-suite thermal throttling is attributable to a specific rep.
 - Valid feature-tier set is fetched from `fraud-ml-service`'s `/health` at startup — never hardcoded in Java. `run-suite.sh` re-verifies this per rep (`loadedTiers` matches expected, `nJobsVerified` all true) and aborts the suite if it doesn't.
+- JVM thread pins are verified against how the JVM itself resolved them, not just what was requested: G1 as the collector, its worker-thread ceilings, and the Reactor Netty event-loop count are read back via `-XX:+PrintFlagsFinal` (`load-testing/lib/jvm-pins.sh`), including each flag's *origin* — a value that merely coincides with the pinned one because of JVM ergonomics is distinguished from a value the compose file actually set.
+Runs after warm-up, once every event loop has served traffic; aborts the suite on a mismatch, same as a cpu-pin failure.
+- Host-level state that can shift measured latency without appearing in this project's own configuration — kernel `isolcpus`, AC vs. battery power, whether `irqbalance` is migrating interrupts across pinned cores — is sampled every rep (`load-testing/lib/host-provenance.sh`) and recorded in `run_metadata.json`.
+Warn-only by design: none of the three has one correct value for every host, so the harness records what it found rather than dictating a setting, and only conditions that invalidate a measurement outright (cpu-pin, tier, JVM-pin mismatches) abort the run.
 - Outbound Java→Python connection pool is sized by the harness at 2× the run's peak VUS (`PYTHON_SERVICE_MAX_CONNECTIONS`), so it can never become the bottleneck being measured, and is logged at startup.
 A hand-started stack falls back to `128`.
 - In-memory H2 — clean slate every run.
 - Per-request logging is off on both services (Java: `TransactionService` at `WARN`; Python: `uvicorn --no-access-log`) — a synchronous stdout write on the WebFlux event loop or the request coroutine would otherwise stall it, adding latency/throughput noise unrelated to inference.